 - Propensity models — Looks at existing variables to predict action

-Most scheduling software that also offer an optimization model work with one of these models.
+Most scheduling software solutions that offer an optimization model work with one of these models.
 However, predictive scheduling software can be very expensive so if you’d like to save some cash and learn something new you can learn more about how to use each model by clicking on the links above.

 And the paper?
 You can still make paper airplanes from it, and send it flying around the office without a pilot.
 Because unlike RyanAir you don’t need to manage a roster of thousands of pilots, all looking to take time off for the holidays.
 And, if your employees are not the techy kind, here’s a helpful guide that might help.